EbrahemMordy/Notes/CS/Databases/3 - Index.md

 **parallel Scan** Use multi threads to read data from the pages
 - complex
-- based on ur PC like CP
+- based on ur PC like CPU

 **partitioning** split the data into some parts with some condition valid for all data in this part
 - diff size on each part